stanford-cs149/asst1/README.md

 Notes: Some students have gotten hung up on this question (thinking too hard) in the past.
 We expect a simple answer, but the results from running this problem might trigger more questions in your head.
 Feel free to come talk to the staff.

+## For the curious ##

+For those interested and with access, try changing the compilation target to ARM, and produce a report of performance of the various programs on a new Apple M1 laptop.
+The staff is curious what you will fine.
+What speedups are you observing from SIMD execution?
+Those without access to a fancy M1 Macbook could use the ARM-based servers that are available on AWS.

 ## Hand-in Instructions ##

 Handin will be performed via [Canvas](http://canvas.stanford.edu).
 Only one handin per group is required.
 Please place the following files in your handin: